-Already a successful big data visualization platform, mosaicOA from CJC is now enhanced with machine-led analytics – developed in partnership with The Data Analysis Bureau (T-DAB).
+Already a successful big data visualization platform, mosaicOA from CJC is now enhanced with machine-led analytics – developed in partnership with T-DAB.AI (T-DAB).
 The use of Principle Component Analysis (PCA) in mosaicOA enables clients to more comprehensively realise the predictive power of IT Operations Analytics.

 Firms across the capital markets spectrum typically have multiple bespoke and specialist IT infrastructures distributing real time data, both internally and to global counterparties.
 These are critical to running their market operations and disruption comes at a high cost.